Myzlshev AT-T

 HF1 HS1 HR1

 Notes: Also known as the GPT, the K-61 replaced the earlier BAV-485 as an amphibious carrier.
-Primarily meant for use in shallow-water and riverine operations, the K-61 can also be used to carry troops from assault troops to shore.
+Primarily meant for use in shallow-water and riverine operations, the K-61 can also be used to carry troops from assault units to shore.
 The K-61 is far larger than the BAV-485, and uses a tracked suspension instead of wheels.
 The engine is partially in front and partially underneath the driver/crew compartment, and the rear has a large cargo/passenger compartment at the rear accessed by a drop ramp.
 Both the driver/crew compartment and the cargo compartment are normally open, but both may be covered by a tarpaulin cover (the compartments are high enough that bows are not necessary).
-The cargo/passenger compartment is large enough to allow cargoes as large as a light truck, several 120mm mortars, light field guns, or three AA guns such as a ZPU-2 or ZPU-4.
+The cargo/passenger compartment is large enough to allow cargo as large as a light truck, several 120mm mortars, light field guns, or three AA guns such as a ZPU-2 or ZPU-4.
 The sides of the compartment have fold-down seats for troops as well.
 Propulsion in the water is provided by a pair of 3-bladed propellers at the rear of the K-61, under the ramp.
+Power is provided by a YaAZ-204V 128.2-horsepower diesel engine.
+The fuel storage is split between two 130-liter tanks.

 Once common throughout the former Warsaw Pact, Soviet Union, and several client states, the K-61 was almost totally replaced by the PTS series starting in the mid-1960s.
 Egypt is known to have retained a few, and Vietnam still uses the K-61.